iden3/circom/mkdocs/docs/index.md

 # About the circom ecosystem

-Circom and its ecosystem of tools allow you to create, test and create zero knowledge proofs for your circuits.
+The circom compiler and its ecosystem of tools allows you to create, test and create zero knowledge proofs for your circuits.

+# &#9888; Important deprecation note

+Current `circom` is a compiler written in Rust.
+The old `circom` compiler written in Javascript will be frozen, but it can still be downloaded from the [old circom repository](https://github.com/iden3/circom_old).

 # Visual summary <a id="visual-summary"></a>